Kája Saudek: Biography

 Karel and Jan Saudek were born in Prague in 1935, twin sons of Gustav Saudek, who was Jewish, and his Czech wife.
 Both of their families originated in Bohemia; Gustav was born in Děčín.
 After the Nazis invaded Czechoslovakia during World War II, the family was subject to the racial persecution by the Nazis.
-Kája and his brother Jan were imprisoned with other Mischlinge (mixed-blood) children in the Nazi concentration camp Luža in Poland.
+Kája and his brother Jan were imprisoned with other Mischlinge (mixed-blood) children in the Nazi concentration camp Luža in German occupied Poland.
 Many of their Jewish family members died in the Theresienstadt concentration camp, where their father was deported in February 1945, but both brothers and their father survived.

 Saudek had become familiar with American comics in his early years.
 He was first inspired mainly by the works of Walt Disney.
 After the war, as the Communists dominated government and society behind the Iron Curtain, enforced by the Soviet Union, Saudek was also influenced by American artists Robert Crumb and Richard Corben.
-He became a technical writer and in 1950s worked as a scene-shifter at the Barrandov Film Studios.
+He became a technical writer and in 1950s worked as a scene-shifter at the Barrandov Studios.

 There he met the actress Olga Schoberová and featured her as a model of his comic character "sexy Jessie", who became one of his best known characters.
 He and Olga dated for a time.
 In 1966, the film director Miloš Macourek used Saudek's comic drawings in the film (Who Wants to Kill Jessie?), which featured Schoberová as Jessie.
 During his work on this film, Saudek met his future wife Hana.

 Saudek's works became increasingly popular in the Czechoslovakia.
 In the 1960s he created comics drawings for the magazine Popmusic Express (Underground Com-comix), as well as illustrations to the scripts by Jaroslav Foglar, Ondřej Neff and others.
 He was influential in the expanding popular culture of the country.